elyra-ai/canvas/docs/pages/03-common-canvas.md

 6. Layout information
 7. And more ...

-The [CanvasController](03.04-canvas-controller.md) provides an API which allows the application to:
+The [Canvas Controller](03.04-canvas-controller.md) provides an API which allows the application to:

 1. Set a new Pipeline Flow
 2. Get the current pipelineFlow (after the user has edited it)